urql-graphql/urql/docs/architecture.md

 - Abstracting _caching_ and state management internally
 - Providing a central point of _extensibility_ and integration with your API

-In the following sections we'll talk about how `urql` solves these three problems, and how this is accomplished and abstracted internally.
+In the following sections we'll talk about the way that `urql` solves these three problems and how the logic abstracted away internally.

 ## Requests and Operations on the Client

 If `urql` was a train it would take several stops to arrive at its terminus, our API.
 It starts with us defining queries or mutations.
 Any GraphQL request can be abstracted into their query documents and their variables.
-In `urql`, these GraphQL requests are treated as unique objects which are uniquely identified by the query document and variables, which is why a `key` is generated from the two.
+In `urql`, these GraphQL requests are treated as unique objects which are uniquely identified by the query document and variables (which is why a `key` is generated from the two).
 This `key` is a hash number of the query document and variables and uniquely identifies our [`GraphQLRequest`](./api/core.md#graphqlrequest).

-Whenever we'd now like to send a request to our API we start by using `urql`'s [`Client`](./api/core.md#client).
+Whenever we decide to send a request to our API we start by using `urql`'s [`Client`](./api/core.md#client).
 It accepts several options like `url` or `requestPolicy` which are extra information on how the GraphQL requests are executed.